-How Wisconsin Courts deal with Adultery
+How Wisconsin Courts Deal with Adultery

 Adultery is illegal in Wisconsin.
 It is a Class I felony punishable with a fine of up to $10,000 or even jail time.
 However, criminal charges of cheating are rarely pursued, in WI courtrooms.

-What are Wisconsin's Adultery Laws?
+Wisconsin's Adultery Laws

 Written in the 1849, state statute 944.16 defines adultery as a Class I felony, specifically related to extramarital affairs involving sexual intercourse.
 The law is applicable to either the spouse involved in the affair or the third-party involved with the accused spouse.

 Although the law appears to offer victims some recourse, it is rarely used.

 This is partially due to conflicts with other state laws which define Wisconsin as a no-fault divorce state.
 Additional contradictions can be found in the law itself, which notes: “Although the state does not regulate the private sexual activity of consenting adults, the state does not condone or encourage any form of sexual conduct outside the institution of marriage.”

 Wisconsin judges are unlikely to allow criminal complaints to be made on cheating, generally considering it to be a moral and private issue, and therefore outside the jurisdiction of the courts.
 However, in 1990, Wisconsin found its way in the national spotlight when a 28-year-old woman was charged during a divorce.
 The charges were dropped after the accused submitted to 40 hours of community service and parental counseling.